 Visit the TechHire Maine website for more information or contact the Center for Workforce and Professional Development for contact information.

-To register for any of the programs listed above, click to complete the online registration form.
-Please note that participants are only allowed enroll in one grant program.
+To register for the CompTIA A+ training program listed above, click to complete the online registration form.

 The Center for Workforce and Professional Development offers Information Technology, Behavioral Health Professional, and Phlebotomy related industry recognized certification courses.
 The College has a conveniently located Center for Testing and Assessment where learners may take these nationally recognized exams, in additional to many others.